-- 1. Trust Indenture dated as of January 30, 2008 between Magellan and Computershare Trust Company of Canada in relation to the issuance of the New Debentures.
-For more information, see "General Development of the Business" and "Borrowings New Debentures". - 2.
-Promissory Note and Guarantee Agreement dated January 30, 2008 for the Original Loan in the principal amount of \$50 million due July 1, 2009 by Magellan in favour of Edco Capital Corporation dated January 30, 2008 and guaranteed by Magellan and Magellan Aerospace USA, Inc. See "General Development of the Business" and "Borrowings- Original Loan and Bridge Loan". - 3.
-Credit Agreement dated May 27, 2005 between Magellan and a number of lenders, as amended May 2, 2006, September 28, 2006, March 30, 2006, December 31, 2007 and January 30, 2008, and amended and restated on June 24, 2008 (the "Bank Facility Agreement") which is the subject of guarantees by Mr. Edwards dated as of May 27, 2005.
-Undertaking between Mr. Edwards and MAL in respect of the guarantees, dated May 27, 2005 and as amended January 24, 2008, as amended and restated June 24, 2008.
-See "General Development of the Business" and "Borrowings - Bank Credit Facility".
+- 1. New Convertible Debentures dated April 30, 2009 issued by Magellan to Mr. Edwards.
+For more information, see "Borrowings New Convertible Debentures". - 2.
+Amended and Restated Promissory Note and Guarantee Agreement dated March 26, 2010 for the Secured Subordinated Loan in the principal amount of \$65 million due July 1, 2010 by Magellan in favour of Edco and guaranteed by Magellan Aerospace Limited and Magellan Aerospace USA, Inc. See "General Development of the Business Financing Matters", "Borrowings- Secured Subordinated Loan" and "Recent Developments". - 3.
+Credit Agreement dated May 27, 2005 between Magellan and a number of lenders, as amended May 2, 2006, September 28, 2006, March 30, 2006, December 31, 2007 and January 30, 2008, and amended and restated on June 24, 2008, and further amended April 30, 2009 and March 26, 2010 (the "Bank Facility Agreement") which is the subject of amended and restated guarantees by Mr. Edwards dated as of June 24, 2008.
+Amended and Restated Undertaking between Mr. Edwards and Magellan Aerospace Limited in respect of the guarantees, dated March 26, 2010.
+See "General Development of the Business Financing Matters", "Borrowings Bank Credit Facility" and "Recent Developments".. - 4.
+Commitment letter dated December 22, 2009 between Edco and Magellan in relation to the renewal of the Secured Subordinated Loan.
+For more information, in relation to these recent financing arrangements, see "General Development of the Business Financing Matters", "Borrowings Secured Subordinated Loans" and note 9 and note 23 to the Corporation's audited financial statements for the year ended December 31, 2009 which is filed on SEDAR at www.sedar.com and which is incorporated herein by reference.

-- 4. Financing agreements dated and entered into separately on various dates during 2008 between MAL Ltd., as seller, and Balinhard, as buyer, of certain accounts receivable related to the Canadian operations, at a discount, and subject to a reserve, all as reflected in the audited consolidated financial statements of the Corporation.
-Letter agreement dated February 4, 2009, between MAL Ltd., as seller, and Balinhard, as buyer, of certain accounts receivable, at a discount, and subject to a reserve from time to time.
-See "Borrowings Financing By Sale of Accounts Receivables" and "Interest of Management and Others in Material Transactions". - 5.
-Letter Agreement dated February 4, 2009 between Edco Capital Corporation, Mr. Edward and Magellan in relation to certain financing transactions.
-For more information, in relation to these recent financing arrangements, see "Recent Developments", note 23 to the Corporation's audited financial statements for the year ended December 31, 2008 and the Material Change Report dated February 13, 2009, which is filed on SEDAR at www.sedar.com and which is incorporated herein by reference.